Fellowship Program

 The School of Physical Therapy offers a Fellowship in Orthopaedic Manual Physical Therapy (FOMPT).
 This program is predominantly online, except for intensive weekend sessions and structured mentoring time.
 The Fellowship is designed for licensed physical therapists who are board-certified orthopedic clinical specialists (OCS), board-certified specialists in specialty areas which are related to orthopaedic practice, or graduates of ABPTRFE accredited residencies based upon the review of the program.
 Applicants must hold a doctoral degree (e.g., DPT, PhD, DSc) or an equivalent entry-level physical therapy degree.
 Candidates who do not hold a doctoral degree will undergo further admissions review by the program director.
 Upon successful completion of the Fellowship, graduates receive an Academic Certificate, and the petition of the program for recognition of the graduate as a Fellow of the American Academy of Orthopaedic Manual Physical Therapy (FAAOMPT).

 The curriculum is focused on integrating the current best evidence with clinical decision-making necessary for comprehensive patient management as an Orthopaedic Manual Therapy focused Physical Therapist.
-During the course of the program admitted fellows-in-training will meet the ABPTRFE/IFOMPT (Foundation for Orthopaedic Manual Physical Therapy ) requirements for accredited fellowship education.
+During the course of the program admitted fellows-in-training will meet the ABPTRFE/IFOMPT (International Federation of Orthopaedic Manipulative Physical Therapists) requirements for accredited fellowship education.
 See specifics for the fellowship on the School of Physical Therapy website.
 Emphasis is placed on advanced clinical decision-making, advanced hands-on patient care/management, outcomes evaluation, dissemination of scholarly work, and autonomous patient clinical decision making/management.

 Admission